josephburkhart/QGIS-Archaeology-Resources/README.md

 5. To update your installed collections to match the current version of this repository, in the Resource Sharing plugin window go to `Installed Collections` and click `Reinstall`.

 ## Contents
-This repository contains the following collections: BCAB and Sources,
+This repository contains the following collections: BCAB and Sources.

 ### BCAB
 This collection contains resources that satisfy the mapping requirements of the [BC government's Archaeology Branch](https://www2.gov.bc.ca/gov/content/industry/natural-resource-use/archaeology).
 The contents are summarized below: